Toniodujinrin/simple_alu/instructions for 16bit CPU.md

 SUBI RZ, RX, IMM   (Subtract with immediate value)                   00                 11                              XXX         YYY        000000

-Class 10 is split into 2 classes: Branch with immediate, Compare with immediate
+Class 10 is split into 2 classes: Branch with immediate, Non-branch with immediate
-//Branch instructions with immediate                                                                                OPT    IMM(offset)
+//10a Instructions Branch instructions with immediate                                                               OPT  IMM(offset)

 B, IMM          (Unconditional Branch)                               10                 000                         0    0000000000